gbrady92/Teabot/README.md

 Teabot is a bot that tells you the status of your teapot so you don't have to stand up from your desk to check.

-It combines a USB postage scale, an educational temperature sensor and a Rasberry pi to determine which of the TeapotStates in constants.py your teapot is in.
+It combines a USB postage scale and a Raspberry Pi to determine which of the TeapotStates in constants.py your teapot is in.

 This implementation is tied to a webserver which acts as a relay between teabot and Slack so that we can: